deavmi/homepage/content/work/ipay.md

 	* Event listeners could also be installed and triggered on their match sets being satisfied (on _advertisement_ and _revocation_)

+* Plugin management
+	* Own-rolled plugin management system with life cycle management
+	* Plugin metadata delivered by some _provider_ to a central
+		controller:
+			1. Handled start up and shutdown (on delivery and retraction)
+	* Implemented an XML-based provider that would _deliver_ and _retract_ plugin metadata to the controller based on file-system changes

 ## Background

 A little bit of background on what iPay does.
 This company has